AdaCore/training_material/courses/fundamentals_of_ada/labs/solar_system/adv_170_multiple_inheritance/instructions.rst

-:title: Lab 18 - Multiple Inheritance
+:title: Multiple Inheritance - Lab
 :subtitle: A true Object-Oriented :code:`Solar_System`

 The purpose of this exercise is to rewrite the previous exercise using OOP.